-EDL4326 Curriculum and Assessment for Language Learning . . . .
-2 cr (PQ: ENG3125 and admission to the ESL or Spanish teacher education program.
+EDL4326 Curriculum and Assessment for Language Learning2 cr (PQ: ENG3125 and admission to the ESL or Spanish teacher education program.
 Must be taken concurrently with EDL4461, EDL4461L, EDL4462 and EDL4462L or WLE4415/L, or WLE4416, or WLE4417/L.) Study and practice of language curriculum development.
 Study and practice of formal and informal second language assessment techniques to determine appropriate placement and to evaluate the progress of ESL students in K-12 school settings.

 EDL4461 ESL K-12 Methods and Materials I......4 cr (PQ: ENG3125, ESL3315, admission to the ESL education teacher education program and senior status.
 Must be taken concurrently with EDL4325, EDL4326 and EDL4461L.)
 A study of the purposes, methods, instructional materials and evaluation techniques in the teaching of English as a second language in grades K-12.
 The course provides theory, modeling and application of instructional strategies for developing English language skills in listening, speaking and pronunciation.
 An introduction to ESL curriculum resources for teaching listening, speaking and pronunciation is also included.
 Prestudent teaching required.

-(PQ: admission to the ESL education teacher education program or consent of the Department of Teacher Education and senior status.
-Must be taken concurrently with EDL4461) Observation and teaching in a secondary ESL classroom.

-EDL4462 ESL K-12 Methods and Materials II ......2 cr (PQ: ENG3125, ESL3315, admission to the ESL education teacher education program and senior status.
+EDL4462 ESL K-12 Methods and Materials II2 cr (PQ: ENG3125, ESL3315, admission to the ESL education teacher education program and senior status.
 Must be taken concurrently with EDL4325, EDL4326 and EDL4462L.)
 A study of the purposes, methods, instructional materials and evaluation techniques in the teaching of English as a second language in grades K-12.
 The course provides theory, modeling and application of instructional strategies for developing English language skills in reading and writing.
 An introduction to ESL curriculum resources for teaching reading and writing is also included.
 Pre-student teaching required.